bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 3/Chapter_3_Part_3.md

 - The emerald claw are trying to decipher the map.
   - The dwarf is carting rubble to the entry rooms.

-> The large 50-foot-wide chamber has been cleared of most of the rubble and glass you’ve seen throughout the rest of the village.
+> The large 50-foot-wide chamber has been cleared of most of the rubble and glass you've seen throughout the rest of the village.
 > The floor emerges from the shattered glass, formed from red marble and decorated with an embossed design.
 > The large chamber contains a few enormous blocks of rough red stone.
 > This place was probably where the marble was shaped, polished, and prepared for shipping.